JoZapf/Zero-Trust-Selfhosted-Cloud-Multi-Layer-Edge-to-Origin-Security-Flow-Defense-Architecture/README.md

 > All examples assume the **rule action = Block**.
 > A request is blocked if the expression evaluates to `true`.

-> ⚠️ Note: Comment lines starting with `#` are for documentation only.
-> Remove them before pasting into the Cloudflare WAF expression editor.

 ---
 ### 1. Minimal: Require any valid (non-revoked) mTLS client certificate
 Blocks every request to `cloud.your-domain.com` that **does not** present a valid, non-revoked client certificate.
 ### Block if:
   - Host is cloud.your-domain.com
   - AND EITHER no valid client cert is present OR the cert is revoked
 ### Effectively: "Only requests with a verified AND non-revoked client cert are allowed through."
 ```txt
 (http.host eq "cloud.your-domain.com"